ianan/albedo_test/README.md

 #### sunkit-spex (new)

-Newer sunkit-spex fitting uses the same implementation (as using the same physical model in [models/physical/albedo.py](https://github.com/sunpy/sunkit-spex/blob/main/sunkit_spex/models/physical/albedo.py)) but for plotting calculates the albedo count component as difference, i.e.
+Newer sunkit-spex fitting uses the same implementation as the legacy fitter (as using the same physical model in [models/physical/albedo.py](https://github.com/sunpy/sunkit-spex/blob/main/sunkit_spex/models/physical/albedo.py)) but for plotting calculates the albedo count component $C_{A}$ as difference between the count model with and without it, i.e.
 ```math
 \begin{aligned}
 C_{T} &= (Ph_{M} + Ph_{M}\,\texttt{@}\,A)\,\texttt{@}\,D \\